-- Be sure that the Duke University Career Center has a complete file on you with an up-to-date CV, and up-to-date recommendation letters. - In the summer before you begin to look actively for a position, we recommend that you become a member of the College Music Society, and that you consult online jobs postings published by professional societies (e.g., AMS, SMT, SEM) within your academic field.
-The CMS publishes job listings monthly and also provides listings on-line. - The Academic's Handbook (published by Duke University Press) offers invaluable tips for the job hunt and a career in academia. - Sometimes inquiries by employers reach the Graduate Office and we are asked to inform employers about our students.
-Students should place a CV on file in the Graduate Office. - Students should request letters of recommendation by professors at least two weeks before they are needed. - Vacancy notices are posted outside Room 105.
-You might also consider subscribing to the College Music Society's Music Vacancy List for a comprehensive listing of available positions. - There are attractive positions outside academia.
-Libraries, publishers, broadcasting stations, newspapers, and many other employers offer opportunities for Ph.D.'s. - Some academic institutions to which you will apply place a far greater emphasis on teaching than on research.
+- Throughout your academic career at Duke, you will have many opportunities to explore Professional Development Programs offered by the Graduate School, the Provost's Office and other units on campus.
+Information about these programs is continually updated and available at https://versatilehumanists.duke.edu/professional-development/. - Be sure that the Duke University Career Center has a complete file on you with an up-to-date CV, and up-to-date recommendation letters. - In the summer before you begin to look actively for a position, we recommend that you become a member of the College Music Society, and that you consult online jobs postings published by professional societies (e.g., AMS, SMT, SEM) within your academic field.
+The CMS publishes job listings monthly and also provides listings on-line.
+The Composition and Theory Jobs Wiki is one of many listings composers will want to be aware of.
+Similar on-line forums exist for musicology and ethnomusicology. - The Academic's Handbook (published by Duke University Press, 4th edition, 2020) offers invaluable tips for the job hunt and a career in academia. - Sometimes inquiries by employers reach the Graduate Office and we are asked to inform employers about our students.
+Students should place a CV on file in the Graduate Office. - Students should request letters of recommendation by professors at least two weeks before they are needed. - There are attractive positions outside academia.
+Libraries, publishers, broadcasting stations, newspapers, and many other employers offer opportunities for Ph.D.'s.

+- Some academic institutions to which you will apply place a far greater emphasis on teaching than on research.
 Your application materials and some of the recommendation letters should answer questions about your teaching ability. - Especially critical documents in finding a job are the application letter and the resume.
 You are urged to show drafts of both to several of your professors.
 The letter should show that you are familiar with the particular institution and its faculty.
 To be able to adjust to the institution becomes even more important when you are on the short list and invited to an interview.
 Once an invitation to interview has been extended, the DGS will be pleased to help you organize a mock interview at Duke, with faculty and students present.
-Many departments do this to help their students prepare for academic interviews.

-• We encourage our students to present their research in the form of formal lectures at conferences and publications, not only in the dissertation area, but in other fields as well.
+Many departments do this to help their students prepare for academic interviews. - We encourage our students to present their research in the form of formal lectures at conferences and publications, not only in the dissertation area, but in other fields as well.
 Consult your PhD advisor for guidance as to where and when to present your work professionally.
 If you plan to give a paper off-campus, give a trial version at Duke two weeks ahead, for practice and feedback.
 One opportunity to give a paper on-campus is to schedule a presentation at the Faculty-Student Colloquia Series.